-For the purposes of measuring deferred tax for leasing transactions in which the Group recognises the right-of-use assets and the related lease liabilities, the Group first determines whether the tax deductions are attributable to the right-of-use assets or the lease liabilities.
+For the purposes of measuring deferred tax for leasing transactions in which the Group recognised the right-of-use assets and the related lease liabilities, the Group first determines whether the tax deductions are attributable to the right-of-use assets or the lease liabilities.

-For leasing transactions in which the tax deductions are attributable to the lease liabilities, the Group applies IAS/HKAS 12 Income Taxes requirements to right-of-use assets and lease liabilities separately.
-Temporary differences on initial recognition of the relevant right-of-use assets and lease liabilities are not recognised at initial recognition and over the lease terms due to application of the initial recognition exemption.
+For leasing transactions in which the tax deductions are attributable to the lease liabilities, the Group applies IAS/HKAS 12 requirements to right-of-use assets and lease liabilities separately.
+Temporary differences on initial recognition of the relevant right-of-use assets and lease liabilities are not recognised due to application of the initial recognition exemption.
 Temporary differences arising from subsequent revision to the carrying amounts of right-of-use assets and lease liabilities, resulting from remeasurement of lease liabilities and lease modifications, that are not subject to initial recognition exemption are recognised on the date of remeasurement or modification.